UPDATED – JANUARY 2021!

 If you’re not in Berlin in March, you’re positively dull!

-Please note that there is now a bluehost and WordPress affiliate link (for the very first time) connected to this post.
+Please note that there is now a bluehost and WordPress affiliate link connected to this post.
 Please consider using the link, because every time some sort of website hosting is booked via my link I get a little percentage, but at no extra cost to yourself!

 A win-win for all!